You are viewing a story from harrypotterfanfiction.com

 Randolph winced, trying to hide behind his locker door.
 "Look, I know I should've, but it was just such an opportunity.
-Maybe you didn't see from the stands, but from my point of view, I mean it's just something you need to have seen and well... and " He stopped babbling when it was clear that she wasn't about to offer even a hint of a smile.
+Maybe you didn't see from the stands, but from my point of view, I mean it's just something you need to have seen and well... and.."
+He stopped babbling upon a single look at her.
 "C'mon we won, didn't we?"

 "Just barely!"
-Rona shouted, voice continuing to rise as Randolph shrank.
-"And you know why we won right?
+Her voice rose as Randolph shrank.
+"And you know why we won?
 Because Cho was following the plan.
 Jeremy was following the plan.
 Even Jason, who never listens to what I say, even he was following the plan!
-If he hadn't bludgered the hell out of Hufflepuff's Chasers, it would've been hell to regain the Quaffle after your little opportunity, not to mention "
+If he hadn't bludgered the hell out of Hufflepuff's Chasers, it would've been hell to regain the Quaffle after your little opportunity, not to mention — "

 "There isn't anything else to mention," Jason interrupted in a gleefully arrogant voice.
 Rona spun around to find the scrawny sixth year, lashing Randolph in the face with her hair.